alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/kvm_vm_backup/README.md

 - Please avoid the name included to another name of virtual machines in `--stoped` mode, e.g.: "test" and "test-24".
   Otherwise, the time of creating backups will be increased on every including.
 - There is no power-on detection in `--active` mode.
-Anyway the backup up of powered-off machine in `--active` mode will work and the machine boots up.
+In any case, backing up a powered-off VM in `--active` mode will still work and the machine boots up.

 ## License